vEnhance/web.evanchen.cc/input/otis.md

 See the instructions below.

 - [Application instructions and homework for fall 2023](upload/otis-app-ix.pdf)
-- Applications should be sent my email.
-Check the instructions.
+- Applications should be sent via email.
+Check the instructions above.
 - [Financial aid request URL for fall 2023](https://forms.gle/jPmWaqAvAavKSAkYA)

 ## {{ hl("prereq", "Who can apply (aka, everyone)") }}